muratk5n/thirdwave/en/README.md

 ---

-Cant do without US in that region...
-AU was already a major US partner.
+Most countries in the region apparently prefer US...
+AU was already a major partner.

 ---